-THREE-YEAR GOAL: FACILITATE A CONTINUING DIALOGUE OF SOUTH COUNTY GOVERNANCE OPTIONS WHEN wно WHAT STATUS COMMENTS DONE ON TARGET REVISED 1.
+WHEN WHO WHAT STATUS COMMENTS DONE ON TARGET REVISED 1.
 By Nov.
-1, 2021 Lisa Bartlett Present to the OCLAFCO Commissioners an update on the establishment of the South Orange County Connected Communities (SOCCC).
+1, 2021 Lisa Bartlett Present to the OC LAFCO Commissioners an update on the establishment of the South Orange County Connected Communities (SOCCC).
+X Update provided or 11/10/21.
+The SOCCC will not be established due to lack of interest.
 2. By Jan.
 1, 2022 Carolyn Emery and Ray Barragan Prepare a document that outlines the processes for potential governance options for SOCCC.
 3. March 1, 2022 Carolyn Emery and Lisa Bartlett Present the governance options document to the SOCCC.